levgrishchuk/Passage/README.md

 ![Passage Screenshot](link to image file)

 ## Features
-- Feature 1
-- Feature 2
-- Feature 3
+- **Clip and Annotate Passages:** Save favorite music segments using a dual-thumb seek bar, and annotate with personal notes and tags.
+- **Spotify Integration:** Control playback of your Spotify client with Passage's mirrored controls.
+Kept in sync through continuous polling.
+- **Spotify-Inspired Design:** Features a familiar UI, including an equalizer animation during track playback.
+- **Responsive Design:** Optimized for all screen sizes, from small devices to 4K+ resolutions.
+- **CRUD Functionality:** Easily create, read, update, and delete passages.
+- **Immersive Animation:** Visually engaging backdrop animation created with Three.js.
+- **Preview Page:** Explore the user interface without Spotify functionality.

 ## Getting Started

-To get the most out of Passage, you'll need a Spotify Premium account.
+To get the most out of Passage, you'll need a **Spotify Premium account**.
 This allows Passage to control Spotify playback and access your Spotify library.

-However, if you don't have a Spotify Premium account, you can still explore the interface with the "Preview" feature.
+However, if you don't have a **Spotify Premium account**, you can still explore the interface with the "Preview" feature.
 This will allow you to navigate the Passage interface and browse through a few preloaded passages.
 Please note that actual playback will not be available in this mode.

 For the full functionality:

 1. Visit [site!](link).
-2. Login with Spotify.
+2. Login with a **Spotify Premium account**.
 3. Play a song on your Spotify client.
 4. Switch to Passage to gain control of the Spotify playback.
 5. Use the two-thumb seek bar to select a segment of the song.